nateify/weather-to-icalendar/readme.md

-weather-to-icalendar - Serves a dynamic ICS iCalendar file based on API data returnedby [AccuWeather](https://developer.accuweather.com/)
+weather-to-icalendar - Serves a dynamic ICS iCalendar file based on API data returned by [AccuWeather](https://developer.accuweather.com/)

 # Usage
 * Runs on http://localhost:8080/ by default